ankur-rc/blyton-book_recommender/_posts/2018-04-20-introducing-blyton.md

 | NMF       | 0.9653 | 0.7512 | 5.37 (0.72)                    |
 | PMF       | 2.4462 | 2.0998 | 2.96 (0.12)                    |

 Clearly, SVD++ was the best choice.
-Note: All the evaluation was done on 5-folds cross-validation.
+Note: All the evaluations were done on 5-folds cross-validation.
 The numbers represent the mean of the values.

 We further tuned our SVD++ algorithm by performing a grid-search over it's hyperparameters.
 We settled on the following values: **learning rate** = 0.009, **regularization constants** = 0.4 and **epochs** = 20.

 ## Conclusion
+We have developed a LFM-based book recommender that takes into account the user's reading level.

 ### Our Learnings
+1. Data engineering can be hard.
+It takes time and insight to clean the data, and expect reasonable results to allay "garbage-in, garbage-out."
+2. LFM models work really well in practice, if overfitting can be minimized by proper regularization.
+3. Enriching models by incorporating data from multiple modes, here ratings and lexile score, can be hard to come up with.
+4. Writing spiders can be fun!

 ### Challenges We Faced
+1. Data prepartion was time-consuming.
+2. Making predictions repeatedly resulted in system-reboots due to out-of-memory errors.
+3. Incorporating the lexile score was not straightforward.

 ### Future Work
+There are no commercial book recommenders that take into account reading levels.
+Our primitive approach needs to be tested further.
+Moreover, we hope to exploit the temporal aspects of the data, and perhaps come up with even more powerful models.
+One such approach could be the use of neural appraoches, namely "Gated Recurrent Units."